-This Health Impact Review found the following evidence regarding the provisions in HB 2964:
+This Health Impact Review found the following evidence regarding the provisions in HB 1342:

-- A fair amount of evidence that eliminating school lunch copays for reduced-price lunches would likely increase the number of low-income students who eat lunch as a part of the National School Lunch Program in Washington. - Strong evidence that increasing the number of low-income students who participate in the National School Lunch Program and eat lunch in Washington would likely improve nutrition and diet quality for these students. - Very strong evidence that improving nutrition and diet quality for students would likely improve educational outcomes. - Very strong evidence that improving nutrition and diet quality for students would likely improve health outcomes for these students and decrease health disparities. - Very strong evidence that improving educational outcomes would likely improve educational attainment. - Very strong evidence that improving educational attainment would likely improve earning potential. - Very strong evidence that improving educational attainment would likely decrease health disparities. - Very strong evidence that improving earning potential would likely decrease health disparities.
+- A fair amount of evidence that eliminating school lunch copays would likely increase the number of students with low-incomes who eat lunch as a part of the National School Lunch Program in Washington State. - Strong evidence that increasing the number of students with low-incomes who eat lunch as part of the National School Lunch Program in Washington State would likely improve nutrition and diet quality for these students. - Very strong evidence that improving nutrition and diet quality for students would likely improve educational outcomes. - Very strong evidence that improving nutrition and diet quality for students would likely improve health outcomes for these students and decrease health inequities. - Very strong evidence that improving educational outcomes would likely improve educational attainment. - Very strong evidence that improving educational attainment would likely improve earning potential. - Very strong evidence that improving educational attainment would likely improve health outcomes and decrease health inequities. - Very strong evidence that improving earning potential would likely improve health outcomes and decrease health inequities.